NCLEX USA Exam Application | Processing and Registration

 STEP 4: NCLEX Authorization to Test/ATT Phase

-• After the nursing regulatory body declares you eligible, you will receive an Authorization to Test - ATT notification.
+After the nursing regulatory body declares you eligible, you will receive an Authorization to Test notification.
 This will serve as a notification that you are eligible to take the exam.
-NOTE: ATT validity varies for each state.

 STEP 5: NCLEX Exam Scheduling Phase

-• Once ATT is approved, you are now eligible to choose your preferred NCLEX exam date within the validity dates indicated on your ATT.
+Once your ATT is approved, you are now eligible to choose your preferred NCLEX exam date within the validity dates indicated on your ATT.
 Make sure that you reviewed enough rationales from your NCLEX RN/PN practice test or NCLEX RN/PN book materials before scheduling your examination.

 CHECK OUR AFFILIATED NCLEX RN/PN REVIEW PACKAGES